Walkabout California

 Join Walkabout California

 We are working with Landpaths to develop inn to inn hiking routes in Sonoma.
-It's a suprising challenge given how how fantastic park land there is in Sonoma.
-I hope that we'll publish a self-guided route to inn to inn hiking in Sonoma in 2011.
-In the meantime Landpaths is offering guided trips by foot and by kayak.
+It's a surprising challenge given how fantastic park land there is in Sonoma.
+Landpaths is offering guided trips by foot and by kayak.
 Thank you for promoting human powered travel .

 Best wishes,